Coach Beau Baldwin continues to be impressed by the resiliency of his Eastern Washington University football team.

 “I’m just proud of them for stepping up in situations where it would have been easy to just fold it and call it quits.”

-But to make sure all the hard work that went into evening its record isn’t wasted, Eastern must find its way past Big Sky rival Portland State (4-3, 2-2) in this afternoon’s Senior Day game that kicks off at 1 at sold-out Roos Field.
+But in order to make sure all of the hard work that went into evening its record isn’t wasted, Eastern must find its way Big Sky rival Portland State (4-3, 2-2) in Saturday afternoon’s Senior Day showdown that kicks off at 1 at sold-out Roos Field.

-The Vikings (4-3, 2-2) are coming off a 36-10 nonconference home win over NCAA Division III Willamette.
-They dropped their last two conference games to first-place Montana State (38-36) and second-place Montana (30-24).
+The Vikings (4-3, 2-2) are coming off a 36-10 non-conference home win over NCAA Division III Willamette and still nursing some long-shot postseason hopes of their own, despite having dropped their last two conference games to league-leading Montana State (38-36) and second-place Montana (30-24).

 “Our goals and expectations are to continue to play, get better and have a chance to win and go into the postseason,” said Nigel Burton, PSU’s second-year head coach, who – like Baldwin – knows his team can’t afford another loss.
 “That’s what we want to be able to do, that’s what our kids bought into, and we think we have a legitimate chance to do that.”

-The Vikings will have to do it without senior running back and top scorer Cory McCaffrey, who had rushed for 731 yards and 13 touchdowns prior to suffering what could be a career-ending ankle injury in the loss to Montana.
+The Vikings will have to do it, however, without senior running back and top scorer Cory McCaffrey, who had rushed for 731 yards and 13 touchdowns prior to suffering what could be a career-ending ankle injury in the loss to Montana.

 Freshman Shaquille Richard got the start in place of McCaffery against Willamette and shared the running back duties with senior Willie Griffin.
 The two combined for 146 rushing yards and one touchdown,